Many electronic devices need a steady flow of clean DC power to work well.

 Calculate the values:

-To complete the calculation one need the values of R1, R2 and preferably Iadj pin.
+To complete the calculation one need the values of R1, R2 and most likely a Iadj pin.

 When choosing these resistor values the expected output voltage and the voltage regulators datasheet requirements are usually taken into mind.